wei-lin-liao/Deep-Reinforcement-Learning/Language-Understanding-by-Text-Game/README.md

 https://arxiv.org/pdf/1506.08941.pdf

-For single quest testing phase , success rate of our model is 100% with 200 epsisodes !
+For single quest testing phase , success rate of my implementation of model is 100% with 200 training epsisodes !

 ---